Coral Bleaching Through the Perspectives of Art and Science: A Conversation with the Coral Reef Alliance

 AN EARTH DAY PANEL DISCUSSION

 The vitality of coral reefs, which have been devastated by climate change over recent decades, is one of the urgent issues our planet is facing.
 This program will bring the scientific research and advocacy of the Coral Reef Alliance together with the communicative power of the arts.
-Coral Reef Alliance Executive Director Dr. Madhavi Colton and Conservation Program Director Diana Sokolove, will convey the importance of protecting the coral reefs, the threats they face, and solutions to combating their destruction.
-Christopher Edwards and Courtney Mattison, two of the Making Waves participating artists who confront this issue throughout their work, will share how they draw from science to raise awareness and make a finite impact.
-Through this event, two distinct fields will come together in dialogue to collaboratively explore how we can channel passion into action.
-The conversation will probe the ways that artists are uniquely positioned as creative problem solvers to aid in fighting climate change and protecting the environment.
+Panelists include: Coral Reef Alliance Executive Director Dr. Madhavi Colton and Conservation Program Director Diana Sokolove and Making Waves ceramic artists Christopher Edwards and Courtney Mattison.

 This talk is presented in conjunction with the Craft in America Center exhibition, Making Waves: Ocean Ecology and Craft, on view through August 21, 2021.
 This event was live streamed on April 22, 2021.